 From above, we don’t think there is no new behavior to be added to the current form of CPAC.

-Observation 1: Co-ex between R17 SI-CPC and R17 MI-CPC needs no new specification further based on R17 CPAC designed so far.
+Observation 1: Co-ex between R17 SI-CPC and R17 MI-CPC needs a signalling for the maximum number of conditional reconfigurations for each node..

 Proposal 1-1.
-(For R17 CPAC completion) RAN2 agree that there is no new specification further expected for co-existence of R17 MI-CPC and SI-CPC.
+(For R17 CPAC completion) RAN2 agree that there is a new specification further expected for co-existence of R17 MI-CPC and SI-CPC, i.e., signalling for maximum number of conditional reconfigurations for each node..

 Proposal 1-2.
 (For R17 CPAC completion) RAN2 determine if the co-existence of R17 MI-CPC and SI-CPC is allowed or not based on the estimated specification impact to current CPAC designed so far.